|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Here's a homemade vegetarian and vegan Indian coconut curried soup recipe spiced with Madras curry powder, which has a unique and rich taste distinct from other curry blends.
-Madras is an intensely flavorful and spicy curry blend from the south of India which is also common in Thai curries.
-If you like vegetable soup recipes or Indian food, try this Indian-inspired spicy Madras curry soup, made with broccoli, carrots, coconut milk and topped off with fresh chopped cilantro to give it that extra depth of exotic flavor.
+Madras is an intensely flavorful and spicy curry blend from the south of India, which is also common in Thai curries.
+If you like vegetable soup recipes or Indian food, try this Indian-inspired spicy Madras curry soup, made with broccoli, carrots, and coconut milk, and topped off with fresh chopped cilantro to give it that extra depth of flavor.

 Serve this Madras curry soup perhaps paired with rice or couscous, or, for a complete Indian meal, pair it with a vegetable rice biryani.

 Bring 2 cups of water to a boil in a small saucepan over high heat.
-Add the broccoli and cook for 1 minute.
-Drain the broccoli well and set it aside.
+Add broccoli and cook for 1 minute.
+Drain broccoli well and set aside.

-In a medium saucepan or large skillet, heat the olive oil and add the onions over medium heat.
-Sauté for a few minutes, just until the onions are soft.
-Add the minced garlic, carrot, mushrooms, and cooked broccoli and cook for an additional 2 minutes.
+In a medium saucepan or large skillet, heat olive oil over medium heat and add onions.
+Sauté for a few minutes, just until onions are soft.
+Add minced garlic, carrot, mushrooms, and cooked broccoli and cook for an additional 2 minutes.

-Add the coconut milk and broth to the pan and stir well to combine.
-Add the lime juice, salt, and curry powder, then let the mixture slowly simmer for about 5 minutes, being careful not to let the soup boil.
+Add coconut milk and broth to pan and stir well to combine.
+Add lime juice, salt, and curry powder, then let mixture slowly simmer for about 5 minutes, being careful not to let soup boil.

-Remove from heat and serve the soup with chopped fresh cilantro.
+Remove from heat and serve soup with chopped fresh cilantro.